-The new year has kicked off with various lockdowns across the UK – so what does this mean for beauty salons?
-Are beauty salons open anywhere in the UK?
+The new year has kicked off with various lockdowns across the UK – so when will beauty salons open again?
+Are beauty salons open anywhere in the UK yet?
 Here are the latest updates.

 - The service you may not be able to have when hairdressers reopen